 [This article was updated in Mar.
 2023 to include new salon appointment and hair stylist app recommendations.
 We also added financial app recommendations for self-employed business owners.]

-When you’re running a salon, spa, or studio, having access to the best salon software and apps makes all the difference.
+When you’re running a salon, spa, or studio, the best salon apps make all the difference.

 In this article:

-- Best Apps for Salon Owners, Solo Stylists, and Salon Managers
+- Best Productivity Apps for Salon Owners, Solo Stylists, and Salon Managers

 - Best Marketing Tools for Stylists and Salons